-This draft Recommendation Statement is available for comment from February 18 until March 17, 2014, at 5:00 PM ET.
+This draft Recommendation Statement is available for comment from April 29 until May 26, 2014, at 5:00 PM ET.
 You may wish to read the entire Recommendation Statement before you comment.
 A fact sheet that explains the draft recommendations in plain language is available here.

 Behavioral Counseling Interventions to Prevent Sexually Transmitted Infections: U.S. Preventive Services Task Force Recommendation Statement

 Summary of Recommendation and Evidence

-This is a D recommendation.
+This is a B recommendation.